 Letter from the Directors

-In all these areas, the need for solid analysis, in-depth discussion and dialogue is apparent.
-ISDP has continued to bridge the gap between academia and policymakers by providing up-to-date analysis and a forum for discussion and debate.
+The need for solid analysis, in-depth discussion, and dialogue is evident in these areas.
+ISDP has continued to bridge the gap between academia and policymakers by providing up-to-date analysis and forums for discussion and debate.
+We look forward to continuing to deepen our collaboration with sponsors and partners, receiving feedback, and meeting you at our events – in person or digitally – in 2023.

 Niklas Swanström &